 - It is a mild cold inside so make sure to wear medium warm clothes.

 - Visiting hours take one hour including the show and spotting the things in the laboratory.
 Make sure to choose the timing as per your comfortable language.

 Birla Planetarium Other information

-The Birla Planetarium is for those who have a keen interest to learn and know the depths of the universe and new discoveries of science.
+The Birla Planetarium is for those who have a keen interest to learn and know the depths of the universe and new discoveries in science.
 You would be excited to know and watch the shows which would leave a magical effect on you.
 From the beginning to the end, you can experience the thrill of the show.
 It is almost like the Planetarium in London and is the second-largest Planetarium in the world.
 The present modified version plays in front of you the three-dimensional show which makes you feel like sitting in a spaceship and watching the universe from there.

 This is great knowledge for the students as well as the adults.
-All updated positions of planets and threats of the universe are shown, the updated news of which are directly fed from NASA.
-You would be glad to know about the creation of the universes and how collisions have created a solar system and life on earth.
+All updated positions of planets and threats of the universe are shown, the updated news of which is directly fed from NASA.
+You would be glad to know about the creation of the universe and how collisions have created a solar system and life on earth.
 That there is not one galaxy in h universe and thousands of galaxies are present.
-And how new inventions have been saving our earth from collisions of asteroids.
+And how new inventions have been saving our earth from collisions with asteroids.